-Temiru - てみる means try or to experiment an action, it is often used after words and verbs.
-The word temiru comes from the verb 見る (miru) which literally means to see, to look, etc. But if this verb is used after another verb in the form te (て) it becomes “temiru” and gains this new meaning.
+Temiru – てみる means try or to experiment an action, it is often used after words and verbs.
+The word temiru comes from the verb 見る (miru) which literally means to see, look, etc. But if this verb is used after another verb in the form te (て) it becomes “temiru” and takes on this new meaning.

-If you think logically, trying and experimenting is totally related to the verb see.
-First you will see if you are able to perform such an action, you will see if you can, that is to try.
+If you think logically, trying and experimenting is totally related to the verb to see.
+First you will see if you are able to perform such an action, you will see if you can, that is trying.

 I will try to teach Japanese.

-Depending on the phrase, you can imply a different meaning, as if you were inviting the person to perform an action, example:
+Depending on the sentence, you can imply a different meaning, as if you were inviting the person to perform an action, for example: